-LGBTIQ+SB Counselling & Affirmative Practice Training
+LGBTIQ+SB Affirmative Practice Training

 Rainbow Affinity acknowledges the Turrbal, Jagera, and Yugambeh people as the Traditional Custodians of the Land on which they work and pays respects to Elders past and present.